 Potential impacts (positive and negative) of proposed policy/decision/business plan Potential health impacts (positive and negative) Southwark is the 12 th most deprived borough in London and 28.6% of Children in Southwark live in poverty.
 Health Impacts may include: Deprivation is associated with low birth weight, maternal obesity and smoking and still birth.
-Children who are deprived are more likely to suffer from accidental injury, be less ready for school and have Perinatal mental health needs not identified early; decrease in breastfeeding; greater health and care needs. increased childhood obesity; - High quality early years services are the most effective - poor social and emotional way to reduce health inequities. development; A reduction in health visitor capacity may result in less access to services and poorer health and education - increase in accidental injury; outcomes for deprived children and a widening of health inequalities. - nutritional deficiency and in particular vitamin D deficiency.
-Equality information on which above analysis is Health data on which above analysis based is based Southwark JSNA.

-From August 2016, Immunisation services will be commissioned centrally by NHS England.
-This will release some capacity in the service, and help address the risks identified that may arise from reduced service capacity.
-A full list of all of the mitigating actions is set out in Section 5.
+Children who are deprived are more likely to suffer from accidental injury, be less ready for school and have - Perinatal mental health needs not identified early; - decrease in breastfeeding; greater health and care needs. - increased childhood obesity; - High quality early years services are the most effective - poor social and emotional way to reduce health inequities. development; A reduction in health visitor capacity may result in less access to services and poorer health and education outcomes for deprived children and a widening of health inequalities. increase in accidental injury;nutritional deficiency and in particular vitamin D deficiency.
+Equality information on which above analysis is based Health data on which above analysis is based Southwark JSNA .
+Southwark JSNA.
+Mitigating actions to be taken From August 2016, Immunisation services will be commit will release some capacity in the service, and help addressed service capacity.
+A full list of all of the mitigating ess the risks identified that may arise from Haman Binkto Human Rights There are 16 rights in the Human Rights Act.
+Each one is from the European Convention on Human Rights.
+The A torture, inhuman and degrading treatment, Freedom from trial, Retrospective penalties, Privacy, Freedom of consc of assembly, Marriage and family, Freedom from discrimental controls. rticles are The right to life, Freedom from n forced labour, Right to Liberty, Fair sience, Freedom of expression, Freedom Potential impacts (positive and negative) of propose d policy/decision/business plan None identified Information on which above analysis is based Mitigating actions to be taken